ddrohan/web-app-dev-labs/lab2/step_5.md

 ![](../images/donationwebapp1.jpg)

-What we need to do here is write 2 functions, one called **deleteDonation** to *delete* a donation and another called **incrementUpvotes** to increase its *upvotes* property - both of which need to be added to the factory.
+What we need to do here is write 2 functions, one called **deleteDonation** to *delete* a donation and another called **incrementUpvotes** to increase its *upvotes* property - both of which need to be added to our factory.

 ---